tornari2/Nerdy_48HourAIProductSprint/memory-bank/progress.md

 ## Notes

-- All planning and setup complete
+- **Initialization Phase:** 100% complete
-- Ready to begin implementation
+- **Development Phase:** Ready to begin (0% complete)
+- **Memory Bank:** Fully populated and ready for AI session continuity
+- **Task Management:** All tasks and subtasks defined and tracked
-- Waiting for user approval to start coding
+- **Prerequisites for Development:**
-- Need OpenAI API key and Neon database URL before LLM/database work
+  - OpenAI API key needed for LLM evaluation and transcript generation
+  - Neon database account and DATABASE_URL needed for database setup
+  - User approval to begin coding Task 1